zmeyka3310/dotfiles-hyprland/README.md

 At system startup, no style will be selected, so please select one

+When first setting up, please make sure all of the files in ~/.bin/ are executable

 Includes a language switch, default at en/ru(phonetic)

 I probably have some hardcoded paths with my username (zmeyka), and if thats the case, please report them